|

 as the foremost poet working in the English language (a status

-conferred on Eliot after the death of Yeats in 1939).
+conferred on Eliot after the death of Yeats).

 |